Particular/docs.particular.net/platform/installer/index.md

 ### Logs

 The Platform Installer logs activity in `%appdata%\PlatformInstaller`.
 The current log file will be named according to the current date.
-For example a log created on the 25 January 2016 would result in the filename `log-20160125.txt`.
+For example a log created on January 25, 2018 would result in the filename `log-20180125.txt`.

-### MSI Logs
+### MSI logs

 The command line options used for the MSI installations ensure that a detailed log file is produced for each installation.
-These files are co-located with the Platform Installer logs in `%appdata%\PlatformInstaller`.
+These files are located alongside the Platform Installer logs in `%appdata%\PlatformInstaller`.

 An installation or upgrade of a product will overwrite any existing MSI log for that product.

 MSI installers provide detailed error information via error codes.
-[MSI error messages](https://msdn.microsoft.com/en-us/library/aa376931.aspx) can assist in fault finding installation issues.
+[MSI error messages](https://msdn.microsoft.com/en-us/library/aa376931.aspx) can assist in troubleshooting installation issues.

 ### Click-Once